joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 3. The request arrives at a computer somewhere (server).
 4. The server takes off the domain or [.IP](internet protocol) address from the path requested and looks for a specific file or a fallback (or default) at that location.
 5. The server then builds a response (some common responses are listed):
-	a.
-An appropriate file is found and everything is "ok"; a 200 response.
+    - An appropriate file is found and everything is "ok"; a [200 response](https://httpwg.org/specs/rfc7231.html#status.200).
-	b.
-An appropriate file is *not* found; a 404 response.
+    - An appropriate file is *not* found; a [404 response](https://httpwg.org/specs/rfc7231.html#status.404).
-	c.
-An appropriate file is found, but you lack the credentials to get an ok response: a 403 response.
+    - An appropriate file is found, but you lack the credentials to get an ok response: a [403 response](https://httpwg.org/specs/rfc7231.html#status.403).
-	d.
-An appropriate file is found, but wants to send you somewhere else instead: a 300 response.
+    - An appropriate file is found, but wants to send you somewhere else instead: a [300 response](https://httpwg.org/specs/rfc7231.html#status.300).
-	e.
-The server doesn't even know where to begin really; a 500 response.
+    - The server doesn't even know where to begin really; a [500 response](https://httpwg.org/specs/rfc7231.html#status.500).
 6. The response is sent back to the client for interpretation and display.

 This is the basis for any style of communication, internet or otherwise.
 Each word and sentence you read can be interpreted as a request from me, the author.
 The request I'm making is for your understanding.
 If I use words you know, then your response will be a 200.
 If I use a word you don't know, then the response will be a 404 (word not found error).
 If I use or reference an inside joke you aren't familiar with, it will either be a 404 or 403.
 If I link to something and you follow the link, that's a 300 response.
 If the words somehow "break your brain," that's a 500 response.

-In the ’90s, you kinda had to be tech savvy and “in the know” to be creating and consuming content online, and it felt like it.
+In the ’90s, you kinda had to be tech-savvy and “in the know” to be creating and consuming content online, and it felt like it.
 Consider the [.URLs](uniform resource locators) of the time:

 For example: